Natto: Appearance and consumption

-Nattō has a distinctive odor, somewhat akin to a pungent aged cheese.
-Stirring nattō produces many sticky strings.
-The dish is eaten cold with rice, mixed with the included soy sauce or karashi mustard if eaten from a commercially packaged nattō.
+Natto has a distinctive odor, somewhat akin to a pungent aged cheese.
+Stirring natto produces many sticky strings.
+The dish is eaten cold with rice, mixed with the included soy sauce or karashi mustard if eaten from a commercially packaged natto.
 Other ingredients such as long onion or kimchi are often added.

-Nattō is frequently eaten as nattō gohan (nattō on rice).
-Nattō is occasionally used in other foods, such as nattō sushi (nattōmaki), nattō toast, in miso soup, tamagoyaki, salad, as an ingredient in okonomiyaki, chahan, or even with spaghetti.
+Natto is frequently eaten as nattō gohan (natto on rice).
+Natto is occasionally used in other foods, such as natto sushi (nattōmaki), natto toast, in miso soup, tamagoyaki, salad, as an ingredient in okonomiyaki, chahan, or even with spaghetti.
 Sometimes soybeans are crushed before fermenting.

 Many find the taste unpleasant and smelly while others relish it as a delicacy.
-Nattō is more popular in some areas of Japan than in others.
-Nattō is known to be popular in the eastern Kantō region, but less popular in Kansai.
+Natto is more popular in some areas of Japan than in others.
+Natto is known to be popular in the eastern Kantō region, but less popular in Kansai.

 For those who dislike the smell and texture of natto, "dried natto" and "fried natto" were developed around 1990.
 The smell and stickiness are reduced, making it easier to eat for those who do not like conventional natto.
-Another type of fermented soybeans called mamenoka (豆乃香) has also been developed by improving the soybean and natto bacillus varieties to make it less sticky.
+Another type of fermented soybeans called mamenoka (豆乃香) has also been developed by developing versions of natto bacillus varieties that result in less sticky natto.